FaroukElhamdi/Food-Delivery-Project/README.md

-# A-Very-Elegant-Food-Delivery-Website
+# Food-Delivery-Website

 Omnifood!
-A simple food delivery website..
+A simple food-delivery website using HTML & CSS & JQuery..